ayushsawnani/footstep_detection/README.md

 ## Future Plans

 - Expand dataset to include more examples of pure silence and background noise.
-- Move beyond binary classification to identify **whose footsteps** are being detected, e.g., distinguishing the author’s footsteps from others in the household.
+- Move beyond binary classification to identify **whose footsteps** are being detected
 - Integrate into a live application that continuously records, processes, and outputs detections in real-time.